 You’re assuming that SJWs have normal mental capabilities.

-Price herself makes the obvious point that should always be at the forefront of these issues when she said: “ask yourselves why he felt the need to do that though.”.
+Price herself makes the obvious point that should always be at the forefront of these issues when she said: “ask yourselves why he felt the need to do that though.”
 But of course, that insight was lost on the people attacking Price.
 The same people who are still harassing her on Twitter, check the replies on her other tweets for copious examples of openly alt-right and “gamer” accounts pestering Price, some using explicit slurs.

-Price getting dogpiled and ultimately fired for reacting to being disagreed with and questioned, which is again something women experience constantly within and without the gaming industry, is some seriously questionable bullshit.
+Price getting dogpiled and ultimately fired for reacting to being disagreed with and questioned, which is again something women experience constantly within and without the gaming industry, and is some seriously questionable action.
 And in case you doubt this idea, studies on the way gender impacts public perception and power have shown this trend of women being taken less seriously and women facing bias regardless of position or knowledge, is accurate.
 Women have also been seen to talk less often compared to men according to one study.

 So what this means is that it’s perfectly justified to be tired of a constant toxic influence against women and to fight back against that, which Price did.
 And no, it’s not sexist to criticize the aspects of society that favor men, it’s called equality for a reason.
 Calling attention to the judgemental and dismissive torrent women are subjected to is important, and attempting to suppress that is a really irritating sentiment that permeates these discussions all the time that only serves to silence dissent, making it harder to actually address the issues.

 For his part, Deroir said that he “meant no disrespect” and simply wanted to create “dialogue and discussion” with Price.
 He also apologized for any offense his argument may have caused.
-Sadly it was a little too late to stop the tide of shit that is the internet when people are angry.
+Sadly it was a little too late to stop the tide of garbage that is the internet when people are angry.

 ArenaNet responded by firing two people, namely Price and possibly Peter Fries, who defended Price on Twitter.
 Here’s their statement: